yang-guangliang/yang-guangliang.github.io/index.md

 I am an Assistant Professor at the School of Computer Science at Fudan University.

-My research focuses on computer and AI security.
+My research focuses on computer system and AI security.
 I am particularly passionate about devising and improving security verification and mitigation approaches for practical and real-world utilization.
 Our mission is to bridge the gap between cutting-edge security research and the development of effective and reliable security systems.

 <span style="color:blue">*I am looking for students interested in computer and AI security.
 Please feel free to contact me!*</span>